andrew/ultimate-awesome/README.md

 - [awesome-iac-testing](https://github.com/ultral/awesome-iac-testing) - A list of awesome IaC testing articles, speeches & links.
 Especially about Ansible.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.
-- [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
 - [awesome-llm-list](https://github.com/BarnacleLabs/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-crypto](https://github.com/Helmi/awesome-crypto) - An Awesome List About Everything Crypto Currency.
-- [awesome-turkish-language-models](https://github.com/kesimeg/awesome-turkish-language-models) - A curated list of Turkish AI models, datasets, papers.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-sde-id-medium](https://github.com/mazipan/awesome-sde-id-medium) - 😎 Daftar akun Medium.com keren dari para pegiat software engineering di Indonesia.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.